-- write the elector's name on the front of the Outer Envelope Local Elector (EC 78860) where his signature is to be written - fold the regular ballot in the prescribed way - to ensure the secrecy of the vote, help the elector to the voting screen if necessary - for an election, tell or show the elector the names of the candidates and their political affiliations, in the same order as they appear on the ballot paper; for a referendum, tell or show the elector the referendum question - mark the ballot as directed by the elector
+- write the elector's name on the front of the Outer Envelope Local Elector (EC 78860) where his signature is to be written - fold the regular ballot in the prescribed way - to ensure the secrecy of the vote, help the elector to the voting screen if necessary - for a by-election, tell the elector the names of the candidates and their political affiliations, in the same order as they appear on the ballot paper - mark the ballot as directed by the elector

 A person with a visual impairment may vote using the Template (EC 50170) found in your supplies, but only if voting with a regular ballot.
-Follow the same steps as above.
-After you have folded the ballot, unfold it and place it inside the folded template in such a way that the first circle on the ballot is aligned with the first circle on the template.
-Once behind the voting screen, the elector will mark the ballot paper, remove it from the template, fold it and return it to you.
+Follow the same steps on the previous page.
+After you have folded the ballot, unfold it and place it inside the folded Template in such a way that the first circle on the ballot is aligned with the first circle on the Template.
+Once behind the voting screen, the elector will mark the ballot paper, remove it from the Template, fold it and return it to you.